-Students in English 11 will be asked to choose one of the following 4 components for a total of 4 credits.
-Students are reminded that like the courses in grade 10, these English courses will also have a significant focus on the compositional components of the curriculum.
+Students in English 11 are required to choose one of the following 4 courses.
+Students are reminded that, like the courses in grade 10, these English courses will also have a significant focus on the compositional components of the curriculum.

-COMPOSITION - CREATIVE WRITING 11
+CREATIVE WRITING 11